Skip to main content

 Dynamic index requires ASYNC_INDEXING

-A dynamic index offers a flexible approach to indexing.
-A dynamic index begins as a flat index, and converts automatically to an HNSW index upon reaching a threshold size.
+Dynamic indexes offer a flexible approach to indexing.
+A dynamic index starts as a flat index and converts automatically to an HNSW index when the object count reaches a threshold value.

-The threshold size is 10,000 objects by default.
-You can configure the threshold size when you create the dynamic index.
+The default index conversion threshold is 10,000 objects.
+You can configure the threshold value when you create the dynamic index.

 This table shows how a dynamic index changes as the number of objects in a collection grows.
-The assumed set up is a dynamic index with:
+The example configuration is for a dynamic index with the following properties:

 Number of objectsIndex typeCompressionNotes